Blepharoplasty - Eyelid Reduction Surgery

 Benefits of Surgery:

 Location: The surgery is usually undertaken under local anaesthetic.
 We perform the procedure here in our rooms at 83c Tristram Street, Hamilton.
 There are many benefits to having the procedrue under local anaesthetic instead of general anaesthetic.
 The in’s and out’s of the different options will be discussed with you at your consultation.

-Cost: Eyelid surgery (upper or lower) can be performed here in our rooms for $3,500.
+Cost: Eyelid surgery can be performed here in our rooms for $3,500 for upper and $4,200 for lower.
 This includes GST, theatre fees, consumables, admin, nursing time, follow-ups within a 6 weeks period, and the surgical fee.

 Recovery: Recovery from this procedure is much faster than many other procedures as it is performed relatively simply under local anaesthetic and the discomfort is usually relatively mild.
 Pain medication is recommended for the first few days until the comfort subsides.
 Cold compacts can be used to relieve the discomfort and help with sleep.
 Bruising and/or swelling is evident for the first 3-4 weeks following surgery.
 It is important to keep the eye area clean and keep it lubricated with eye drops.
 You may be senstive to lights for a few days.
 Using a hat and sunglsses is important to keep the sun off the areas that are healing.
 Make-up can be worn after around 10 days.